PierreBeylard/fast_api_bootstrap/README.md

 Structure API code and create a different path per API module (main, accordion, twoforms....)

 ## twoforms.py
-Line 1: We import Form from fastapi.
+Line 1: We import Form from fastapi. <br />
-Line 2: Add HTMLResponse for rendering HTML.
+Line 2: Add HTMLResponse for rendering HTML. <br />
-Line 15 & 21: We create two different end-points.
+Line 15 & 21: We create two different end-points. <br />
 Line 16 & 22: We specify the number parameter.
-The number field will be uploaded as form data and receive it in each post function.
+The number field will be uploaded as form data and receive it in each post function. <br />

 same concept apply for other routers